Modelling Change

 }

-Due to the scope of this example I didn't implement an actual API call (which would of course be in a different class) but instead I just how an alert with the changes.
-So the first thing this method does is check if any changes have actually been made and if changes have been made, we check if those changes are valid and if not we show error messages under the textfields detailing what went wrong.
+Due to the scope of this example, I didn't implement an actual API call (which would be in a separate class); instead, I display an alert with the changes.
+The first thing this method does is check if any changes have actually been made.
+If changes have been made, we then verify if those changes are valid.
+If not, we display error messages under the text fields detailing what went wrong.

 Thinking about alternatives

-One alternative that I explored was using simple boolean returns to indicate failure however this doesn't work with the level of detail we need for the failures in validateAccountDetails.
-The other alternative that had more merit was throwing errors, this works well and I only choose the enum approach as I felt the level of boilerplate code required to set this obscured the purpose of the validator and resulted in a project that was harder to understand.
+One alternative I explored was using simple Boolean returns to indicate failure; however, this doesn't work with the level of detail we need for the failures in validateAccountDetails.
+The other alternative, which had more merit, was throwing errors.
+This approach works well, but I chose the enum approach because the level of boilerplate code required to set up the throwing approach obscured the purpose of the validator, making the project harder to understand.

 🤔